gregogun/sharespace/README.md

-# Share It
+# sharespace

-A permaweb app that allows individuals to share their ideas for permaweb apps and protocols, to which they can get those ideas stamped.
-The underlying protocol itself can show the verifiable origin of a protocol or application.
+A permaweb app that allows individuals to share their ideas and explorations.

+## Project Milestones

+- [ ] Users can create/post an idea
+- [ ] Users can view posts in a feed
+- [ ] Users can stamp an idea
+- [ ] Users can create/post a project/exploration
+- [ ] Users can link ideas to their implementations
+- [ ] Users can fork/extend ideas